- Swedish druggist, Dr Karl Wilhelm discovers glycerine.

 - Mary Garden sues Rigaud for $100,000 damages.

-- Eugene Sutter, introduces the use of ammonia as the curling medium in permanent waves.
+- Eugene Sutter introduces the use of ammonia as the curling medium in permanent waves.

 - Pond’s Extract launches Pond’s Face Powder.

-- Richard Hudnut launches his Marvelous Line.
+- Richard Hudnut launches the Marvelous line in the United States.

 - Lash Lure scandal (U.S.).